Walking routes in West Devon

 The Two Castles Trail is a 24-mile way marked route between Okehampton and Launceston, meandering through rolling countryside full of history, marked by imposing Castles at the beginning and end of the route.

-The Tamar Discovery Trail is a 30 mile way marked route between Plymouth and Lifton through scenic woodland, historic river quays and rural villages set alongside the Tamar River.
+The Tamar Valley Discovery Trail is a 30-mile way marked route between Plymouth and Lifton through scenic woodland, historic river quays and rural villages set alongside the Tamar River.